1 Year Old Not Crawling Or Pulling Up | Essential Growth Facts

 Muscle Tone Issues

 Low muscle tone (hypotonia) can make it difficult for babies to support their weight or coordinate movements.
-Hypotonia is often seen in conditions like Down syndrome or muscular dystrophy but can also appear as an isolated developmental challenge.
+Hypotonia is sometimes seen in conditions like Down syndrome or neuromuscular disorders, but it can also appear as an isolated developmental challenge.

 Conversely, high muscle tone (hypertonia) causes stiffness and tightness that restrict movement.
-Both extremes impact the ability to crawl or pull up.
+Both extremes can affect the ability to crawl or pull up.

 Neurological Concerns

-The brain controls motor skills via complex neural pathways.
-Delays may hint at neurological disorders such as cerebral palsy, where muscle control is impaired due to brain injury or abnormal development.
+The brain controls motor skills through complex neural pathways.
+Delays may sometimes point to neurological conditions such as cerebral palsy, where movement and posture are affected by differences in brain development or injury.

-Other neurological issues include peripheral nerve problems or genetic conditions affecting motor function.
+Other neurological issues can include peripheral nerve problems or genetic conditions affecting motor function.

 Lack of Opportunity or Motivation